Goldman Sachs: Founding and establishment

 In 1869, Goldman Sachs was founded by Marcus Goldman in New York City in a one-room basement office next to a coal chute.
 In 1882, Goldman's son-in-law Samuel Sachs joined the firm.
-In 1885, Goldman's son, Henry Goldman, and his son-in-law, Ludwig Dreyfuss, joined the business and the firm adopted its present name, Goldman Sachs & Co.
+In 1885, Goldman's son, Henry Goldman, and his son-in-law, Ludwig Dreyfuss, joined the firm, which then adopted the name Goldman Sachs & Co.
 The company pioneered the use of commercial paper for entrepreneurs and joined the New York Stock Exchange (NYSE) in 1896.
-By 1898, the firm's capital stood at $1.6 million.
+In 1898, the firm's capital stood at $1.6 million.
 It opened offices in Boston and Chicago in 1900, San Francisco in 1918, and Philadelphia and St. Louis in 1920.

-Goldman entered the initial public offering market in 1906 when it took Sears, Roebuck and Company public.
+Goldman Sachs entered the initial public offering (IPO) market in 1906 when it underwrote the IPO of Sears.
 The deal was facilitated by Henry Goldman's personal friendship with Julius Rosenwald, an owner of Sears.
-Other underwriting work for initial public offerings followed, including those of General Cigar Company also in 1906, F. W. Woolworth Company in 1912, and Continental Can.
+Goldman Sachs underwrote the IPOs of General Cigar Company also in 1906, F. W. Woolworth Company in 1912, and Continental Can.
 The firm was an innovator at establishing the price–earnings ratio, instead of book value, as a method for valuing companies, and was therefore able to raise funds for retailers and companies with few hard assets.

-In 1912, Henry S. Bowers became the first non-member of the founding family to become a partner of the company and share in its profits.
+In 1912, Henry S. Bowers became the first non-member of the founding family to become a partner of the firm and share in its profits.
 In 1917, under growing pressure from the other partners in the firm due to his pro-German stance, Henry Goldman resigned.
 The Sachs family gained full control of the firm until Waddill Catchings joined the company in 1918.
-By 1928, Catchings was the Goldman partner with the single largest stake in the firm.
+By 1928, Catchings was the Goldman Sachs partner with the single largest stake in the firm.
 In 1919, the company acquired a major interest in Merck & Co. and in 1922, it acquired a major interest in General Foods.
-On December 4, 1928, the firm launched the Goldman Sachs Trading Corp.Ad, a closed-end fund.
-The fund failed during the Wall Street Crash of 1929, amid accusations that Goldman had engaged in share price manipulation and insider trading.
+In December 1928, the firm launched the Goldman Sachs Trading Corp., a closed-end fund.
+The fund failed during the Wall Street Crash of 1929, amid accusations that Goldman Sachs had engaged in share price manipulation and insider trading.